 The DNS is a means of communicating to the computer the IP address associated with a domain.
 Flushing out this info will reset and provide you with a fresh start to the already visited websites.

 With that, we’ve covered all the fixes that can possibly resolve the issue of the ERR_ADDRESS_UNREACHABLE error code in Google Chrome.

 However, if the particular website still returns you the same error code when trying to access it, then it can most probably be concluded that the issue is sourced from the web server end.
 If this is the case, then the best option before you is to wait until the webmaster fixes up the issue.

 The fixes given above are to be applied one by one.
 Taking my experience into account, flushing my Chrome browser’s DNS cache did the job while the other two proved of no use.

 That pretty much sums up my point about fixing the latter issue.
-If at all the problems occurs because of some issue from your end, I believe that this guide and the fixes that I guided you through will help you fix it and turn things back to normal.
+If all the problems occur because of some issue from your end, I believe that this guide and the fixes that I guided you through will help you fix them and turn things back to normal.

 Now, let us go through the frequently asked questions regarding how to fix the ERR_ADDRESS_UNREACHABLE in Chrome problem.

 What are the ways to fix the ERR_ADDRESS_UNREACHABLE in Chrome?

 The major ways to fix the ERR_ADDRESS_UNREACHABLE in Chrome are: Clear Chrome DNS Cache, Clear Browsing Data, and restart the router and device.

 How to Clear Chrome DNS Cache?